Mphanda Nkuwa Dam

 In 2015, the Mozambique government announced it would start construction of the dam.
-The construction was contracted to Camargo Corrêa of Brazil, INSITEC of Mozambique, and Electricidade de Moçambique.
+The construction was contracted to Camargo Corrêa of Brazil, Insitec of Mozambique, and Electricidade de Moçambique.
 In 2020, Mozambique President Filipe Nyusi wished construction of the dam started before 2024.

 In 2022, the International Finance Corporation (IFC), a subsidiary of the World Bank Group, signed agreements with the Mozambican government, indicating willingness to participate in the development of this renewable energy project.

 Developments

-In October 2022, the Mozambican government short=listed seven companies and consortia, who will be allowed to visit the site and then formulate detailed designs and plans to develop the dam and power station.
+In October 2022, the Mozambican government short-listed seven companies and consortia, who will be allowed to visit the site and then formulate detailed designs and plans to develop the dam and power station.
 The table below, outlines the entities vying for the engineering, procurement and construction (EPC) contract for his project.

+In May 2023, the Mozambican authorities selected the consortium comprising Électricité de France and TotalEnergies as the preferred bidder.
+Other members of the winning consortium are the Japanese companies, Sumitomo Corporation and Kansai Electric Power.
+Negotiations with the preferred bidder are expected to start in earnest, leading to the signing of the requisite concession agreements.

+The consortium comprising ETC Holdings of Mauritius, ZESCO of Zambia, CECOT, a subsidiary of Mota-Engil Group of Portugal, and PetroSA, a subsidiary of Central Energy Fund of South Africa, was selected as the reserve bidder.

+As part of the development, a 550 kV high-voltage direct current transmission system, measuring 1300 km will be built between the town of Cataxa and the country's capital city of Maputo.
+Total contract price was expected to amount to US$4.5 billion.